+Grades 11-12 1 credit

+Prerequisite: Graphic Design and

+Multimedia I

-Prerequisite: Graphic Design and Multimedia I Students develop advanced skills for creating desktop-published, interactive multimedia and website projects.
+Students develop advanced skills for creating desktop-published, interactive multimedia and website projects.
 Students work with sophisticated hardware and software, applying skills to real-world projects.
-Classroom instruction is combined with on-thejob training in an approved position, supervised continuously throughout the school year, to broaden the student's educational experiences.
+Classroom instruction is combined with on-the-job training in an approved position, supervised continuously throughout the school year, to broaden the student's educational experiences.
+Students take the Workplace Readiness Skills for the Commonwealth Exam.